Hertz Global Holdings: COVID-19 pandemic and bankruptcy

 Despite the bankruptcy filing, Hertz announced on June 11, 2020, that it was seeking to raise up to $1 billion in new equity (with disclaimers that there is a "risk that the common stock could ultimately be worthless").
 The Wall Street Journal characterized the potential stock sale as a "seemingly unprecedented move for a large bankrupt company eager to capitalize on market anomalies," as its stock price rose nearly 1000% from a low of 59 cents after its bankruptcy filing to $5.50 a share.
 Hertz's stock has been heavily traded by retail investors, becoming one of the most-traded stocks.
 Hertz sold $29 million in stock before the Securities Exchange Commission halted further sales.
 The stock was delisted from the New York Stock Exchange in October 2020.
 In December 2020, the company's UK division filed for Chapter 15 bankruptcy.

 Firefighters respond to a rental car lot fire at Southwest Florida International Airport in April 2020.
 The fire destroyed approximately 1,200 Hertz cars.

 A large fire at Southwest Florida International Airport in April 2020 destroyed approximately 1,200 Hertz cars.
 Multiple car rental companies, including Hertz, stored thousands of cars in a temporary storage lot on a grass field after the COVID-19 pandemic impacted the rental car business.
 Investigators determined that the cars caught fire after heat from a car exhaust system ignited dry grass in the field, starting a large fire that took.
 The fire led to the total loss of the Hertz cars and over 2,000 vehicles owned by other companies, at a total cost of over $100 million.

 On July 1, 2021, Hertz emerged from Chapter 11 bankruptcy and changed its ticker symbol from HTZGQ to HTZZ.

 In October 2021, Mark Fields was named interim CEO of Hertz with a focus on forward looking investments.
 On October 25, 2021, Fields announced that Hertz will buy 100,000 Tesla vehicles citing his goal of fleet electrification and that Tesla is the "only manufacturer that can produce EVs at scale".
 In November 2021, the company went public again on the Nasdaq with symbol HTZ.
 In February 2022, Stephen M. Scherr was named CEO of Hertz.
-He stepped down in March 2024, being replaced by Gil West.
+Scherr stepped down in March 2024 and was replaced by Gil West.